 “The war for talent in the digital economy is not just about technology; it is about combining technology and HR systems to create workplace and cultural change,” said Frank Farrall, national leader of Deloitte Digital.

-The Connected Workplace – War for talent in the digital economy report found that 83 per cent of employees with access to flexible IT policies said they’re satisfied at work while only 62 per cent of employees that do not have access to flexible IT said they felt satisfied at work.
+The Connected Workplace – War for talent in the digital economy report found that 83 per cent of employees with access to flexible IT policies said they’re satisfied at work while only 62 per cent of employees that do not have access to flexible IT said they felt employees were satisfied.

 Furthermore, satisfied employees reported having higher levels of collaboration, collaborating 28 per cent of the working week with colleagues in the same office, country or internationally, compared to only 12 per cent among non-satisfied employees.